-Beyond her academic life, Payton is the creative content director for the Ida B Wells Just Data Lab, where she extends her studies by collaborating with community leaders and organizations to address the hyper surveillance of underrepresented groups and the racial disparities in technology.
-She also serves on the Undergraduate Board of Advisors for the Department of African American Studies as a trusted liaison between students and faculty within the department.
-Further, Payton exercises her passion for graphic design and digital media as a communications and social media specialist for the Lewis Center for the Arts.
-There, she is a marketing and branding coordinator that creates press releases, digital posters and social media content for the department’s upcoming performances and events.
-Similarly, Payton is the social and communications chair for Princeton’s chapter of the National Society of Black Engineers, a director of marketing and media for The Standard, a staff cartoonist for the Daily Princetonian and a 2021 recipient of the Martin A. Dale ’53 Summer Award.
+Beyond her academic life, Payton is the creative content director for the Ida B Wells Just Data Lab, where she extends her studies by collaborating with community members and leading research associates in the exploration and creation of liberatory technology.
+She also serves on the Undergraduate Board of Advisors for the Department of African American Studies and as a communications and social media specialist for Princeton’s Lewis Center for the Arts.

 Following Princeton, Payton seeks to further her education at the graduate level, where she can create systems with liberation in mind and discover what happens when those who technology targets most close the tab, cover the camera and ultimately go dark.